pxpunx/rpi/cm4/compute_blade/m2/nvme/README.md

 # Enable NVMe Boot

+CM4s with a recent version of the bootloader (after July 2021) should be able to boot from NVMe by default.
+I had to update mine.

-Update the CM4's bootloader via a Compute Blade dev board's USB-C interface.
+The instructions below outline how to update a CM4's bootloader via a Compute Blade dev board's USB-C interface.

 1. Switch to USB-C mode.
 1. Press and hold the nRPIBOOT button.